 You might be wondering why I’m listing down the wedding under personal projects.
-Because wedding nowadays have become more into a fancy multi million dollar project.
-When we think of wedding these days, this would be the picture on most people’s mind.
+Because wedding nowadays has become more into a fancy multi-million dollar project.
+When we think of a wedding these days, this would be the picture in most people’s minds.

-Now lets see what is a project is, it must have a dead line, scope and a cost.
-Same here! , Once you picked a date for your wedding, that’s it ! you are running against the clock.
+Now let’s see what is a project is, it must have a deadline, scope, and cost.
+Same here!
+Once you picked a date for your wedding, that’s it ! you are running against the clock.

 There is a saying in Tamil culture, ‘if you want to see how hard life is either try to build a house or try to do wedding’.
-Doing a wedding seems very hectic , but for me it was two weddings because we are from two different cultures.
-For people who knows Sri Lankan history will understand.
-Basically doing a wedding between two cultures that were in war for 30 years takes it to another whole new dimension.
-And I always joke around people saying that I had two weddings , but bride for both the weddings were the same person. 😀
+Doing a wedding seems very hectic, but for me, it was two weddings because we are from two different cultures.
+People who know about Sri Lankan history will understand.
+Basically doing a wedding between two cultures that were in a war for 30 years takes it to another whole new dimension.
+And I always joke around people saying that I had two weddings, but the bride of both weddings was the same person. 😀

-Weddings will always end up in scope crepe, so there should be a way to manage all these nonsense.
+Weddings will always end up in scope creep, so there should be a way to manage all these nonsense.
 And yes, the answer is Scrum.

-As all projects, wedding also initiate with the initial requirement docs.
+Like all projects, the wedding also initiates with the initial requirement docs.
 But in Indo Asian culture the initial documents you need to start a wedding is your zodiac documents.
 Normally both sides will have an expert consultant (astrologer) to predict the outcomes and you’ll end up in very confusing predictions. 😀

-One of the first things to do when we start a scrum project is to have a product backlog.
-For this scenario the product is our wedding. backlog is all the features that you want in your wedding.
-And we’ll be implementing these features based on the priority and break it in to small sprints which are time boxed.
-For weddings, with my personal experience I would recommend having 1 week sprints.
+One of the first things to do when we start a Scrum project is to have a product backlog.
+For this scenario, the product is our wedding.
+The backlog is all the features that you want in your wedding.
+And we’ll be implementing these features based on the priority and break it into small sprints which are time boxed.
+For weddings, with my personal experience, I would recommend having 1-week sprints.

-Lets say you have two features/(User stories), which is to book the wedding venue and to book the wedding catering service.
-With out booking the wedding hall we cannot book the catering service, because some wedding halls does not allow private catering.
+Let’s say you have two features/(User stories), which is to book the wedding venue and to book the wedding catering service.
+Without booking the wedding hall we cannot book the catering service, because some wedding halls do not allow private catering.
 So always prioritize the features from the backlog and take the most important things to the coming sprints.

 I will not bore you with the process and terminologies, but I’ll jot down some pain points when applying scrum to a wedding.

-And always use a common medium where every one can relate to.
+And always use a common medium where everyone can relate to.
 It took me an eternity to explain what is a Skype/Viber to my parents.
-In Sri Lankan context I would recommend to go with conference calls.
+In Sri Lankan context I would recommend going with conference calls.

-For example the tradition expert should play his part and disseminate their knowledge for the other members.
-For example in the Sinhalese tradition the parents provide a glass of water and after that only we can eat.
+For example, the culture expert should play his part and disseminate their knowledge to the other members.
+For example, in the Sinhalese tradition, the parents provide a glass of water and after that only we can eat.

 You are not supposed to drink it.
-We have to touch the glass and go for the lunch.
+We have to touch the glass and go for lunch.
 But guess what happened.
-Yes there were people who drank the water.
+Yes, there were people who drank the water.